 Likewise, the credible interval of Beta-BIQAE according to Algorithm~\ref{appendix_alg:ComputeCRIBeta}

 is directly comparable to the Clopper-Pearson confidence interval used in IQAE-CP

-for a noninformative prior $a_{0,t}=b_{0,t}=0.5$, in particular for relatively large sample sizes $N_t$ (namely, for \textit{Jefferys prior} with corresponding credible interval \textit{Jefferys interval}).
+for a noninformative prior $a_{0,t}=b_{0,t}=0.5$, in particular for relatively large sample sizes $N_t$ (namely, for \textit{Jeffreys prior} with corresponding credible interval \textit{Jeffreys interval}).
 Given the absence of significant differences between practical applications of the two approaches, we do not distinguish linguistically between the IQAE-CP approach using Clopper-Pearson confidence intervals and the Beta-IQAE approach using Jeffreys intervals in this paper.